khushalsagar/navigation-transitions/explainer.md

 # Introduction
 Smooth visual transitions as users navigate on the web can lower cognitive load by helping users stay in context.
 It can also provide a [visual cue](https://www.wired.com/2014/04/swipe-safari-ios-7/) about the destination before initiating the navigation.
 Both site authors and user-agents (UAs) add visual transitions to their navigations for these use-cases.

-However, the user experience is bad if [both the site author and the UA](https://stackoverflow.com/questions/19662434/in-ios-7-safari-how-do-you-differentiate-popstate-events-via-edge-swipe-vs-the) add these transitions.
+However, the user experience is bad if [both the site author and the UA](https://stackoverflow.com/questions/19662434/in-ios-7-safari-how-do-you-differentiate-popstate-events-via-edge-swipe-vs-the) add these transitions: the transitions may conflict and cause confusion for the user.
 The goal of this proposal is to avoid such cases to ensure only one visual transition is executed at a time.

 The ethos guiding the API design are:
-* If a visual transition can be defined by both the site author and the UA, the site author takes precendence.
+* If a visual transition can be defined by both the site author and the UA, the site author takes precendence since they have a better understanding of the design and functionality of their site.

 * If site authors can not define the transition, they should be able to detect if a visual transition was executed by the UA (assuming no security/privacy concerns).